johannesuhl/USRoadNetworkEvolution/county_stats/README.md

-This set of Python scripts requires ArcGIS and Safe Software Feature Manipulation Engine (FME).
+This set of Python scripts creates historical road network statistics for each county in the conterminous US (covered by HISDAC-US) and requires ArcGIS and Safe Software Feature Manipulation Engine (FME).

 1) Run script [01_create_fme_batch_file.py](https://github.com/johannesuhl/USRoadNetworkEvolution/blob/main/county_stats/01_create_fme_batch_file.py): Based on the NTD road network data, downloaded in ESRI File GDB format, this script will generate a batch file calling FME for each county and each time slice.